Kha73k/it7405-project-khalifa/README.md

    - Open browser: http://127.0.0.1:8000

 4. TO USE MONGODB COMPASS TO VIEW DATA.
-   - Click the button to add a new connection
+   - Click the green button to add a new connection
    - go to 'Advanced Connection Options'
-   - in the 'Connection String Scheme' press 'mongodb+srv'
+   - in the 'Connection String Scheme' click 'mongodb+srv'
    - replace the URI above with this: 'mongodb+srv://kha73k:yuA7m9I3bSDycuY6@khalifacluster.enykws4.mongodb.net/'

+5. TO USE THE ADMIN PAGE.
+   - type in the terminal : python manage.py createsuperuser
+   - choose a username
+   - you can ignore the email part by just clicking enter
+   - choose a secure password and confirm it
+   - open the brower and enter the admin page http://127.0.0.1:8000/admin
+   - make sure to save if you modify something

+   ENJOY......